 Top row: Peter Lindsay, Development Manager; Commissioner Stephanie Bowman; unknown.
 Second row: Commission President Fred Felleman; Commissioner Peter Steinbrueck; Arlyn Purcell, Director, Aviation Environment & Sustainability; Stephen P. Metruck, Executive Director.

-Parking Lot L06 - and all 30+ near-term SAMP proposals, including construction of a second terminal, a centralized maintenance campus, cargo handling facilities, new road lanes, expanded fueling facilities & more, have been under environmental review for years.
+Parking Lot L06 - and all 30+ near-term proposals in the Port of Seattle’s Sustainable Airport Master Plan (SAMP), including construction of a second terminal, a centralized maintenance campus, cargo handling facilities, new road lanes, expanded fueling facilities & more, have been under environmental review for years.
 First, they were under SEPA review (State Environmental Policy Act).
 Now they are under NEPA review (National Environmental Policy Act).

 Elected officials must be free to discuss and explore reasonable alternatives to these extraordinarily consequential projects while they are under environmental review.